TerryV8/click-count/docs/maven_unit_test.md

 ```

-Unit testing provides numerous benefits amongs :
+Unit testing provides numerous benefits among :

 ### 1. Makes the Process Agile
 When you add more and more features, you sometimes need to change old design and code.
-However, changing already-tested code is both risky and costly.
+However, changing the already-tested  code is both risky and costly.
 If we have unit tests in place, then we can proceed for refactoring confidently.

 In other words, unit tests facilitate safe refactoring.